French and Francophone Studies

 After completion of their major, students may qualify for Honours regardless of the language level at which they commenced.
-Admission to Honours requires completion of 48 senior credit points (equivalent to eight senior units) with an average grade of 70 percent or above.
+Admission to Honours requires completion of the major with an average grade of 70 percent or above.

 - Students in the Beginner Stream must include FRNC3606 and FRNC2626, or equivalent exchange units plus two optional 2000 units.